Respect/Assertion/README.md

 // will throw an exception => 3 (the maximum of the input) must be between 5 and 10 Assert::maxBetween([1, 2, 3], 5, 10);
 ```

-As it can already be seen, the message shows not only the maximum of the input
-that failed the assertion but also the input itself.

 The `max` prefix can be used with any [iterable][] value: